Tehan-Hewage/Tehan-Hewage/README.md

 ## I'm a Developer, Student, and Tech Enthusiast!

 ### About Me 🚀
-- 🎓 Currently pursuing Computer Systems and Network Engineering at SUIT
+- 🎓 Currently pursuing Computer Systems and Network Engineering at SLITT City University
 - 💻 Passionate about Web Development, System Programming, and Cybersecurity
 - 🌱 Always learning and exploring new technologies
 - 👯 Looking to collaborate on open-source projects and innovative web applications